Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Dachshunds need to have a positive and safe experience during bathtime in order for things to go smoothly.

-Note: If you have a Long Haired Dachshund, brush through their hair before the bath to remove any tangles.
+Note for the Long-Haired Doxies: Gently brush through their hair before the bath to remove any tangles.

 Fill The Tub: Fill the bathtub or sink with a couple inches of lukewarm water.
 Just enough to cover your doxie’s paws is deep enough.